davepacheco/sdc-manta/docs/man/man1/manta-adm.md

 deployment.
 This command only operates on zones within the same datacenter.
 The command may need to be repeated in other datacenters in order to execute it across an entire Manta deployment.

+`manta-adm alarm`
+  List and configure amon-based alarms for Manta.

 `manta-adm cn`
   Show information about Manta servers in this DC.